 Miller Lab

-Read BioLaboratory for Synthetic and Spatial Tissue Dynamics
+Read BioLaboratory for Precision Therapeutics and Microenvironmental Dynamics

-Our interdisciplinary approach benefits from close collaboration — including with other groups in CSB — to successfully marry computational analyses with appropriate experimental measurements and models of disease.
-We acknowledge funding from the NIH Common Fund, the NIH National Cancer Institute, the Department of Defense, the American Thyroid Association and the Thyroid Cancer Survivors’ Association, Inc., among others.
+Our work benefits from deep collaboration across the MGH Center for Systems Biology to marry computational analyses with advanced experimental models.
+We acknowledge funding from the NIH Common Fund, the National Cancer Institute, the Department of Defense, the American Thyroid Association, industrial partners, and others.

-We are actively growing our team in all project areas and are considering applications on a rolling basis.
-For enquiries, please send CVs to miles.miller@mgh.harvard.edu.
+Join Our Team: We are actively recruiting in all project areas (Chemistry, Biology, Engineering) and review applications on a rolling basis.
+Please send CVs to miles.miller@mgh.harvard.edu.

 Recent Publications